GA-NIFS: interstellar medium properties and tidal interactions in the evolved massive merging system B14-65666 at z=7.152: NIRSpec analysis

 \subsubsection{Distribution of emission}

-All of the rest-optical lines feature similar morphologies, with emission focused in the cores, a brighter Core-E, and diffuse emission that envelopes the two clumps and the arc.
-The rest-FIR lines are qualitatively similar, but they do not feature peaks in Core-W. The ALMA and JWST lines are further compared in Section \ref{almajwstsec}.
+All of the rest-optical lines feature similar morphologies, with emission focused in the cores (with the E nucleus being brighter), and weaker diffuse emission.
+The rest-FIR lines are qualitatively similar.
+The ALMA and JWST lines are further compared in Section \ref{almajwstsec}.

-When the JWST-detected lines are decomposed into narrow and broad components (Figure \ref{diagNB}), a different flux distribution is observed.
-The narrow components of \oiiib and \hb show nearly equal contributions from the two cores, while their broad emission is focused in Core-E with a weak tail to the southwest.
-The \neiiib morphology is also similar, but with negligible broad emission.
-The \oiilow morphology is unique in that the narrow component is strongly focused in Core-W, while the broad component is in Core-E.